 The data from the sensor is also used by doctors to measure how well the baby is doing and make adjustments as needed.

-More and more people are getting old, and the number of seniors is increasing year by year making the need for senior-focused RPM devices much more crucial — A fall detection system is a wearable device that can detect when a person falls, and send an emergency signal to their families or caregivers.
+More and more people are getting old, and they are increasing year by year making the need for senior-focused RPM devices much more crucial — A fall detection system is a wearable device that can detect when a person falls, and send an emergency signal to their families or caregivers.

 These types of wearable tech have a series of sensors, each one meant to pinpoint a person’s state at any given time – from accelerometers to gyroscopes.
 Oddly enough, they are a byproduct of the gaming industry, as most of those sensors were first used by smartphone companies for their apps and games.